Description

 - Hairy Coo (Grassroots XC Mountain bike racing).

-- Cream o the Croft (Enduro racing for adults and Kids, weekend mountain biking festival)
+- Cream of the Croft (Enduro racing for adults and Kids, weekend mountain biking festival)

 Other Stuff

-- The Comrie Croft Bike shop working with the local club are the main players making this happen.
-They are always on the lookout for more volunteers to help check out the Facebook Group
+- The Comrie Croft Bike Shop is always on the lookout for more volunteers to help check out the Facebook Group

 - Great facilities including cafe, toilets and bike shop.